emilhf/array-utils/README.md

 # array-utils

 `array-utils` is a small lib inspired by Prismatic's Flop.
-It offers more elegant ways to handle primitive arrays of doubles.
-Includes functional programmingstaples like `afilter` and `amap`, as well as in-place versions like `afill!` and `afilter!`.
-The functions require little or no manual type hinting, and most of them support binding semantics similar to for-each in imperative languages.
+It offers more elegant ways to handle primitive arrays, primarily doubles.
+Includes functional programming staples like `afilter` and `amap`, as well as in-place versions like `afill!` and `afilter!`.

+Most of the functions require little or no manual type hinting, and most of them support binding semantics similar to for-each in imperative languages.
 (See `abind`).

+An experimental, decoupled version supporting both primitivelongs and doubles (and easily extented to support others) is found in `general.clj`.

 **NB.** Please consider using built-in Clojure functions and data structures unless you need the raw speed of Java primitives.
 Please